 The pharmaceutical and chemical industries use bacteria in the production of certain chemicals.

-Bacteria are used in molecular biology, biochemistry, and genetic research.
-They can grow quickly and are relatively easy to manipulate.
+Bacteria are used in molecular biology, biochemistry and genetic research, because they can grow quickly and are relatively easy to manipulate.
 Scientists use bacteria to study how genes and enzymes work.

 Bacteria are needed to make antibiotics.